 2. State Homebuyer Assistance Programs

-In addition to a low-down-payment mortgage, you may be eligible for a homebuyer’s assistance program offered by your state.
+In addition to a low-down-payment mortgage, you may be eligible for a homebuyer’s down payment assistance program offered by your state.
 These programs are designed to make homeownership more affordable and accessible to borrowers.
 If eligible, you can receive help with your down payment and/or closing costs.

 The type of help varies by location.
 Some eligible homebuyers receive a second mortgage to cover their down payment or a no-interest loan, whereas others might receive a home buying grant.
 To learn about state home buying assistance programs in your area, visit the online website for the U.S. Department of Housing and Urban Development (HUD).